tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 ### Client Hello

-To indicate the support for passing results in TLS following the passport model, clients include the results_proposal and/or the results_request extensions in the ClientHello message.
+To indicate the support for passing attestation results in TLS following the passport model, clients include the results_proposal and/or the results_request extensions in the ClientHello message.

 The results_proposal extension in the ClientHello message indicates the verifier identities from which it can relay attestation results, when requested using a